TanAnanthothai/WhitehouseEngineer/README.md

 ### Installing
 1. In the root directory, run `npm install` or `yarn`
-2. The following dependencies must be globally installed.
+2. The following dependencies should be globally installed.
 Run the following command to install them.
 ```
 npm install --global gulp-cli sw-precache
 ```